 - 14.1 The Trust Board expects all teachers, including the headteacher to perform at the highest possible level and to continue to improve their professional practice year on year.
-Appraisal objectives will be progressive and developmental, thereby ensuring that performance is rewarded and that all teachers have the opportunity to progress to the maximum of their respective pay range. - 14.2 All teachers can expect to receive regular, constructive feedback on their performance and are subject to an annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
+Appraisal objectives will be progressive and developmental. - 14.2 All teachers can expect to receive regular, constructive feedback on their performance and are subject to an annual appraisal that recognises their strengths, informs plans for their future development, and helps to enhance their professional practice.
 The arrangements for teacher appraisal are set out in the appraisal policy. - 14.3 To be fair and transparent, assessments of performance will be rooted in evidence.
-We will ensure fairness and consistency of approach by an assessment of objectives set, quality of evidence collated and levels of pay progression recommended. - 14.4 The evidence that the school will use to assess performance against objectives set will clearly demonstrate impact on pupil progress and may include but not be limited to the following: - Self-assessment - Peer review - Tracking pupil progress/pupil progress data - Lesson observations - Quality of teaching against the Teachers' Standards, including observed practice - Continuing professional development records - Received feedback - 14.5 Assessments of performance will be made against the extent to which teachers have met their individual objectives and the relevant standards and how they have contributed to: - The impact on progress of pupils - The attainment of wider outcomes for pupils - Personal improvements in specific elements of practice, e.g. behaviour management, lesson planning
+We will ensure fairness and consistency of approach by an assessment of objectives set, quality of evidence collated and levels of pay progression recommended. - 14.4 The evidence that the school will use to assess performance against objectives set will clearly demonstrate impact on pupil progress and may include but not be limited to the following: - Self-assessment - Peer review - Tracking pupil progress/pupil progress data - Lesson observations - Quality of teaching against the Teachers' Standards, including observed practice - Continuing professional development records - Received feedback - 14.5 Assessments of performance will be made against the extent to which teachers have met their individual objectives and the relevant standards and how they have contributed to: - The impact on progress of pupils - The attainment of wider outcomes for pupils - Personal improvements in specific elements of practice, e.g. behaviour management, lesson planning - The impact on effectiveness of other teachers and staff - The life of the school community

-- The impact on effectiveness of other teachers and staff - The life of the school community - 14.6 In the case of Upper Pay Range teachers and lead practitioners, evidence of their significant and sustained contribution beyond their own classroom and their impact on the wider school will also be required.
+14.6 In the case of Upper Pay Range teachers and lead practitioners, evidence of their significant and sustained contribution beyond their own classroom and their impact on the wider school will also be required.

-15. Making Recommendations for Pay Progression
+15. Pay Progression